fnca-open-standards/ticket/Open-Ticket-Specification.md

 - - **Name (name)** string (200) - a descriptive name describing the attachment.

 - - **Mime Type (mimeType)** string (255) - the mime type for the binary information stored in the value field (below).
-This is needed so the receiver can correctly interpret the binary data.
+Restrictions on mime types should be consistent with the center's positive response attachment policy.

 - - **Value (value)** text - Base64 encoded binary value.
+Restrictions on size should be consistent with the center's positive response attachment policy.

 - - **URI (uri)** text - URL to the "attached" document.
+The referenced resource should be available for the life of the ticket (until the expiresOn date).
+The reference should be accessible to all receivers of the ticket.

 *Note: The attachment can either have a binary value for transmissions to include the actual document OR the URL for a link to the resource.
-This can include either Value or URL, or both.*
+Each attachment should have either Value or URI, but not both.*

 # AttachmentList (Attachments to tickets)